webix-hub/docs/data/desktop/icon_types.md

 - as **button types**;
 - as **CSS classes**.

-Icons are taken from the[ Entypo Pictogramm Suite](http://www.entypo.com/) collection.
+Icons are taken from the [Font Awesome](http://fortawesome.github.io/Font-Awesome/) collection.
 There you can find plenty of icons to your choice and pick their names to insert them in your apps.

 {{sample 16_skins/03_icons.html }}